 A-S-T-R-O-K-I-D-S. Rainbow coloured letters pictures of observatory in letters. starry background

-‘AstroKids’ is a series of standalone daytime sessions designed especially for kids and their families to learn about our amazing universe.
+‘AstroKids’ is a series of standalone sessions designed especially for kids and their families to learn about our amazing universe.
 Check out our upcoming sessions below.

 Bookings are essential for all AstroKids sessons